 The small difference in lens size is not significant enough to make this piece of equipment too heavy or bulky to comfortably carry around but provides enough of an edge in image quality to make it more useful in low-light situations like early morning game spotting.

 Letting in a bit more light doesn’t just help in dimmer environments, it also makes the image quality sharper and the contrast better throughout.
 It has high-quality multicoated optics and prisms that allow for stunning HD clarity.

 The Bushnell Trophy XLT 20-60x has been designed to be suitable for virtually all hunting situations and its build quality and waterproofing make it durable and reliable.
 The standard package includes a compact tripod and both a soft and a hard case and can be purchased in both 45-degree and straight variations with many hunters preferring the latter.

 6. Redfield Rampage 20-60x60mm

-This spotting scope has been built to be sturdy, light and compact and its polycarbonate build make it comfortable to use and grip while keeping its weight low.
-The body of this spotting scope is filled with nitrogen and sealed which makes it waterproof and fogproof with the latter being quite hard to come by at this piece’s affordable price point.
+This spotting scope has been built to be sturdy, light, and compact and its polycarbonate build makes it comfortable to use and grip while keeping its weight low.
+The body of this spotting scope is filled with nitrogen and sealed which makes it waterproof and fog proof with the latter being quite hard to come by at this piece’s affordable price point.